easybuilders/easybuild/docs/Detecting_loaded_modules.rst

 Allowing particular loaded modules
 ----------------------------------

+By default, only EasyBuild itself is considered as an allowed module.

 EasyBuild can be configured to allow particular modules to be loaded via ``--allow-loaded-modules``, by specifying a comma-seperated list of software names.